-Notes: (1) China's long-term life and health insurance sold through online independent insurance product and service platforms is expected to increase from RMB2.3 billion in 2018 to RMB267.3 billion in 2023 (2)
+Notes: (1) China's long-term life and health insurance sold through online independent insurance product and service platforms is expected to increase from RMB2.3 billion in 2018 to RMB267.3 billion in 2023.

-Circle sizes are for illustration purpose only and are not necessarily proportionate to real market size.
+(2) Circle sizes are for illustration purpose only and are not necessarily proportionate to real market size.

 In particular, the market segment for long-term life and health insurance products purchased via online independent insurance product and service platforms by younger generation in China is expected to grow from RMB1.8 billion in 2018 to RMB184.9 billion in 2023, representing a CAGR of 151% from 2018 to 2023.
-The major drivers behind the rapid growth of this market segment include: (i) the population of tech-savvy younger generation, (ii) the foregoing population's participation ratio in long-term life and health insurance, (iii) the average number of long-term life and health policies per capita, (iv) the online penetration ratio of long-term life and health insurance, (v) the penetration ratio of online independent insurance product and service platform, and (vi) the average premium per online long-term life and health policy.
+The major drivers behind the rapid growth of this market segment include: (i) the population of tech-savvy younger generation, (ii) the foregoing population's participation ratio in long-term life and health insurance, (iii) the average number of long-term life and health policies per capita, (iv) the penetration ratio of online independent insurance product and service platform, and (v) the average premium per online long-term life and health policy.
 Additionally, compared to the US, China is still lagging behind in terms of average premium per policy and number of policies per capita, especially for long-term life and health insurance.
 Such disparity further highlights the huge growth potential for this market segment specifically, as well as China's insurance market overall.